Back

 • other medicines to treat high blood pressure, including methyldopa;

-• dantrolene (infusion for severe deviations in body temperature);
+• dantrolene (infusion for severe body temperature deviations);

 • vitamin D and calcium salts.